Joseph Roger Michel Laplante

 - School Université du Québec en Abitibi-Témiscamingue

 Laplante was manager of the Capitales beginning in 2005, and was their manager when the team won the Can-Am League championship in 2006.
 He was still pitching for the Capitales on occasion.
 He stayed as their manager until 2009, winning another league title that last season when the team featured two former major leaguers from Quebec, league MVP Pete LaForest and pitcher Eric Gagné.
-After the season, he became the team's general manager while hitting coach Pat Scalabrini succeeded him as manager.
+After the season, he became the team's general manager and President while hitting coach Pat Scalabrini succeeded him as manager.

 Year-By-Year Minor League Managerial Record